 Becoming an effective writer is not a simple task.
 Yet, with effort and patience, you can improve your ability to write well.

-To maximize your potential, we encourage you to emulate these ten behaviors and dispositions practices by successful writers:
+To maximize your potential, we encourage you to emulate the mindset and dispositions of successful writers:

 - Take Responsibility for your writing and learning